How places are named

 The Queensland Place Names Act 1958 set up the Place Names Board to approve names in the state.
 The Queensland Place Names Act 1988 disbanded the board and passed the responsibility for place naming to the Surveyor General, with Executive Council approving the names.

 The Place Names Act 1994 gave the power for approval of place names to a Minister of the Crown.
-The Minister for Resources currently exercises this power.
+The Minister for Resources and Critical Minerals currently exercises this power.
 Records were first recorded on a card system, started by the unofficial committee in the 1920s.
 These cards were moved to The University of Queensland and later returned to the Department of Lands (Survey Office).
 In the 1940s, another more extensive card system was compiled using information from cadastral, topographic and military maps and the existing card system.
 In 1988, a computer system for place names was developed and all available information was entered into the Queensland place names database.

 In this guide: